 You'll see the rectangle in the top left corner of the Viewport.

-To add 3 more rectangles, either repeat these steps or copy and paste the rectangle you just made:
+To add 3 more rectangles, either repeat these steps or duplicate the rectangle you just made:

 To reflect where they'll be positioned, rename: